Megleno-Romanians: Greece

+In the 1990s, the European Commission's Euromosaic Project documenting minority languages recorded the geographic distribution and language status of Megelo-Romanians and Megelo-Romanian in Greece.
+In the administrative division of Kilkis, 3 historic villages, in 3 other villages and in the city of Kilkis.
+In the administrative division of Pella, 3 historic villages, in 2 other villages, half the population in the village of Exaplatanos and some in the town of Aridaia.

 North Macedonia

 Less than 1,000 people of Megleno-Romanian descent, most of whom are already Slavicized, live in one village and in the town of Gevgelija. c.
 200, mostly old people, still speak the Megleno-Romanian: